With more than 50 million Americans affected every year, acne is among the most common skin conditions.

 More Solutions for Different Types of Face Acne

-You may not have realized that there are different types of face acne, each with its own cause and solution.
+You may not have realized that there are different types of facial acne, each with its own cause and solution.
 Now that you can identify what you have, you can start caring for your skin.
 Be sure to check out our Beauty, Skincare & Hairstyles section for all the skincare help you could ever need.